pferdalburakcinar/100DaysOfSwift/README.md

 day 6 : Project 2 completed.
 I used navigation bar, button on uibutton sender, Assets and alert dialog.
 I made a game which u guess country flag

 day 7 : I completed milestone project1 which is on day 23.
 In 38 days this marathon will end and i will be a ios developer.
 I learned sharing, adding image in tableview, adding share button in nabigationbar.

+day 7 part 2 : I completed project 4.
+I learned webview process, uibarbuttonitems, progressview, delegetation( I used delegation but i have some missunderstands)